-The Constitution provides that the courts are independent.
-The courts consist of municipal and provincial courts of the first instance, an Appeal Court, and a Supreme Court.
+The Constitution of the Kingdom of Cambodia provides that the courts are independent and consist of municipal and provincial courts of the first instance, an Appeals Court, and a Supreme Court.

 - Can a foreign investor file suit in Cambodia courts?

 Foreigners may file a case in a Cambodian court.

 - Do the courts recognize decisions of foreign courts?

 Although the Civil Procedure Code allows for this, the enforcement of a foreign court decision by a court in Cambodia would require a bilateral agreement with the foreign country and currently no such bilateral agreements are in place.
 As such, courts in Cambodia are likely to require re-litigation of the case on its merits rather than enforce a decision issued by a foreign court.

 - Are commercial cases heard by the same courts that hear other civil and criminal matters?

 The courts currently are not separated as in most civil law countries.
 As such, a commercial dispute would be heard in the court of the first instance or municipal court, which also tries criminal cases.
 Cambodia has passed a law to set up a commercial court, but its establishment will take time as the government trains judges and court personnel.

 - Are there records of previous decisions of the court and are they binding?